echo does not require parentheses.Member Portal

 Jason Lietaer, President, Enterprise Canada

-4:20-6:00 pm: Cocktail Reception & Networking with Guest Speaker
+4:25-6:00 pm: Closing Remarks followed by Cocktail Reception & Networking

 Date: Tuesday, September 23rd